 Property Details Feed Type Select the type of feed you'd like to place on your page.
+Search is not supported on the Topic feed type.
+If you plan to enable search in a feed, select the Group or Record feed type.
 Record ID The feed item ID.
 Typically, this field is automatically populated when the page loads.
 Leave this field blank if you pick the Community Discussion or My Feed options in Feed Type.
 Default Feed Filter For feed entries you want your community members to see, select the default filter.
 Post Style Choose whether to expand or collapse post comments by default.